IsThatFearny/quartz/content/Historian's Toolkit - Semester 1/Coursework.md

 Carole Rawcliffe, “The View from the Streets: The Records of Hundred and Leet Courts as a Source for Sanitary Policing in Late Medieval English Towns,” in <i>Policing the Urban Environment in Premodern Europe</i>, ed.
 Carole Rawcliffe and Claire Weeda (Amsterdam University Press, 2019), 69–96, <a href="https://doi.org/10.1017/9789048536221.003">https://doi.org/10.1017/9789048536221.003</a>.

 ---
 Rawcliffe argues that the records of late Medieval English 'leet courts' provide a previously highly underutilised resource when studying pre-modern European public health.
 She says that these records document the day-to-day bureaucracy of sanitisation in medieval cities, outside of pandemic events as well as during them.
+It is also pointed out that the lack of use of these records is likely the cause of the neglect of medieval public health histories.

-Rawcliffe points out that, whilst leet court records could sometimes be vague or incomplete, they show that there was a system
+Rawcliffe points out that, whilst leet court records could sometimes be vague or incomplete, they show that there was a system (however successful) of policing and enforcement of public health 'offences'.
+Rawcliffe gives the example of those who sold food to the public which posed a health risk: cooks could have their property confiscated, 'consigned to the pillory' or be forced to give up their trade for a year.
+Such punishments are evidence of a societal health consciousness, i.e. a collective understanding, at least at governmental level, of the dangers of certain practises.
+Whether or not this consciousness was reflective of widespread knowledge is another matter, but there is clear evidence of preventative action.

+The debate with which Rawcliffe's article participates